ARG-NCTU/oop-proj-atom-collision/README.md

-name  # oop-proj-atom-collision
+# oop-proj-atom-collision

 <img src="./oop_project_demo.gif"/>

-# For Ubuntu only
+# For Ubuntu
 OOP class example game
 ## How to clone
 We have installed the dependencies in the oop-proj-atom-collision docker.